pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

   }
 ```

-Each follower in this map is indexed by a symmetric key that you can set, and also specifies its role (core, reg-master, reg-slave, static) and url.
+Each follower in this map is indexed by a symmetric key that you can change, and also specifies its role (core, reg-master, reg-slave, static) and url.

 An `adminKey` can also be configured for the leader, it will be useful for platform administrators in order to interact with the leader remotely.

-In each follower configuration (`${PRYV_CONF_ROOT}/config-follower/conf/config-follower.json`), provide the corresponding symmetric key (as defined above in the leader) as well as the leader url (usually `https://lead.${DOMAIN}`), as follows:
+In each follower configuration (`${PRYV_CONF_ROOT}/config-follower/conf/config-follower.json`), the corresponding symmetric key is provided (as defined above in the leader) as well as the leader url (usually `https://lead.${DOMAIN}`), as follows:

 ```
   "leader": {